 Information for students seeking letters of recommendation

 I want to be able to write the strongest, most informed letter of recommendation possible.
-I, therefore, need students seeking letters of all kinds (including letters for graduate school, study abroad programs, residence life, jobs, internships, honor societies, etc.) to prepare a Recommendation Request Form that includes pertinent information about your background, grades, honors, and interests.
+I, therefore, need students seeking letters of all kinds (for graduate school, study abroad programs, residence life, jobs, internships, honor societies, etc.) to prepare a Recommendation Request Form that includes pertinent information about your background, grades, honors, and interests.
 You should also consult this webpage regarding advice on letters of recommendation: Advice from the Social Psychology network.

 You should provide me a single email containing all the information needed.
 This makes a good impression and makes the job easier for me in writing the initial letter.
 Once I have received your initial package of information, you can send me additional emails with new schools/places that need my letter.

 Writing good letters of recommendation takes time.
-Please be sure to give me at least 2 weeks advance notice before the first letter of recommendation is due.
+Be sure to give me your materials at least 2 weeks before the first letter of recommendation is due.
 Finally, waive your rights to read the letter or form.
 Recipients place more credence on letters that are not read by students.
 If you are in doubt about the kind of recommendation the referee will write, ask.

 Help writing a strong personal statement for graduate school